-- 1. Land at Trinity Farm, Retford, as identified on the Policies Map will be developed in the plan period for approximately 244 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan7, as part of a safe, sustainable, quality living environment. - 2.
+- Land at Trinity Farm, Retford, as identified on the Policies Map will be developed in the plan period for approximately 305 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan7, as part of a safe, sustainable, quality living environment. - 2.
 Proposals to develop land at Trinity Farm will be expected to deliver:

-- a) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 48; - b) a flood management scheme which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures, informed by a Flood Risk Assessment (FRA), a hydrology assessment and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST52.
-Whole life management and maintenance arrangements must be agreed through the planning application process; - c) a design that enables access by the relevant bodies to the overhead power lines crossing the site and the railway line along the western boundary to enable whole life management and maintenance; - d) a scheme that ensures the requirements for non-minerals development in Minerals Safeguarding Areas in the Nottinghamshire Minerals Local Plan14 have been met; - e) a scheme of an appropriate scale, layout, form and materials which respects the significance and setting of affected heritage assets supported by a heritage statement and archaeological assessment comprising a geophysical survey, and intrusive site investigations, and a mitigation strategy;
+a) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 48;

+- b) a flood management scheme which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures, informed by a Flood Risk Assessment (FRA), a hydrology assessment and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST52.
+Whole life management and maintenance arrangements must be agreed through the planning application process; - c) a positive strategy for responding to the National Grid assets present within the site and the Network Rail assets along the western boundary, which demonstrates how the National Grid Design Guide and Principles and relevant Network Rail guidance have been applied and how the impact of the assets has been reduced through good design; - d) a scheme that ensures the requirements for non-minerals development in Minerals Safeguarding Areas in the Nottinghamshire Minerals Local Plan14 have been met; - e) a scheme of an appropriate scale, layout, form and materials which respects the significance and setting of affected heritage assets supported by a heritage statement and archaeological assessment comprising a geophysical survey, and intrusive site investigations, and a mitigation strategy;